bitweb-project/electrumxbte/docs/protocol-basics.rst

   setting the `jsonrpc
   <http://www.jsonrpc.org/specification#request_object>`_ member of
   its messages to ``"2.0"`` if it supports the version 2.0 protocol in its entirety.
-ElectrumX does and will expect clients advertizing so to function correctly.
+ElectrumXBTE does and will expect clients advertizing so to function correctly.
 Those that do not will be disconnected and possibly blacklisted.